StackVista/stackstate-docs/configure/security/self-signed-certificates.md

 To mitigate this, StackState allows configuration of a custom trust store.

 {% hint style="info" %}
-Note that self-signed certificates are not compatible with the [StackState Azure integration](/stackpacks/integrations/azure.md).
+Note that self-signed certificates aren't compatible with the [StackState Azure integration](/stackpacks/integrations/azure.md).
 {% endhint %}

 ## Create a custom trust store